Table manners: North America

 Modern etiquette provides the smallest numbers and types of utensils necessary for dining.
 Only utensils which are to be used for the planned meal should be set.
 Even if needed, hosts should not have more than three utensils on either side of the plate before a meal.
 If extra utensils are needed, they may be brought to the table along with later courses.

-A tablecloth extending 10–15 inches past the edge of the table should be used for formal dinners, while placemats may be used for breakfast, lunch, and informal suppers.
+A tablecloth extending 10–15 inches past the edge of the table may be used for formal dinners, while placemats may be used for breakfast, lunch, and informal suppers.
 Candlesticks, even if not lit, should not be on the table while dining during daylight hours.
 At some restaurants, women may be asked for their orders before men.

 Men's and unisex hats should never be worn at the table.
-Ladies' hats may be worn during the day if visiting others.
+Ladies' hats may be worn during the day.

 Phones and other distracting items should not be used at the dining table.
 Reading at a table is permitted only at breakfast, unless the diner is alone.
-Urgent matters should be handled, after an apology, by stepping away from the table.
+Urgent matters should be handled, after excusing oneself, by stepping away from the table.

 If food must be removed from the mouth for some reason—a pit, bone, or gristle—the rule of thumb, according to Emily Post, is that it comes out the same way it went in.
 For example, if olives are eaten by hand, the pit may be removed by hand.
 If an olive in a salad is eaten with a fork, the pit should be deposited back onto the fork inside one's mouth, and then placed onto a plate.
 The same applies to any small bone or piece of gristle in food.
 A diner should never spit things into a napkin, certainly not a cloth napkin.
 Since the napkin is always laid in the lap and brought up only to wipe one's mouth, hidden food may be accidentally dropped into the lap or onto the host's floor.
 Food that is simply disliked should be swallowed.

 When eating soup or other food served with bowl and spoons, the spoon is always pushed away from oneself, rather than being drawn toward oneself.
 Food is never slurped.
-This stems from aristocratic views that drawing the spoon toward oneself portrayed negative images of either hunger and gluttony.
+This stems from aristocratic views that drawing the spoon toward oneself portrayed negative images of either hunger or gluttony.

 The fork may be used in the American style (in the left hand while cutting and in the right hand to pick up food) or the European Continental style (fork always in the left hand).
 (See Fork etiquette) The napkin should be left on the seat of a chair only when leaving temporarily.
 Upon leaving the table at the end of a meal, the napkin is placed loosely on the table to the left of the plate.